KristinHenry/GenerativeArtists/README.md

 ### Note: this is a temporary location, and a preliminary list.
 A long-term solution is in the works.
 If you know of someone who should be added to this list, please reach out. https://twitter.com/KristinHenry

-## This is a list of Generative Artists who are also Women
+## This is a list of Generative Artists who are also Women or Nonbinary
+In case clarification is needed, Trans Women ARE Women.

 | Name | twitter | website | mastodon |
 |------|---------|---------|----------|